BIO

 STATEMENT

-My work is a bricolage of analog and digital techniques, technologies, and textures—blending the media's materiality, temporality, interactivity, and ephemerality to reimagine the boundaries of form—merging lens, light, emulsion, sound, interactivity, and code; blurring the boundaries of narrative structure; investigating permutations of beginning, middle, and end; exploring the browser as both canvas and screen; examining the dynamics of power between subject, audience, and artist; and analyzing the film frame as a structure of confinement and control.
+In my work, I explore along the seams of analog and digital remnants, surfacing the material and bending time, letting form gather, then dissolve, grafting lens, light, emulsion, sound, interactivity, and code; blurring narrative structure, shuffling beginning, middle, and end; playing the browser as canvas, screen, and visual instrument; tilting the power between subject, audience, and artist; and treating the film frame as a structure of confinement and control.

 My process is an over-planned improvisation.
-Live-action and cameraless images are imbued with temporality, combined with live-action footage, and layered through an exaggerated application of effects, compression artifacts, and textural manipulations to visualize the materiality of both digital and analog media.
-Editing functions as an orchestration of thematic and conceptual elements—sometimes surfacing unity, and at other times allowing disjunction to guide the final form.
-This process involves navigating footage I shoot, create, source, or assemble, employing techniques such as jump cuts, temporal remapping, frame recomposition, interpolation, and the choreography of motion and gesture.
+Live-action and cameraless images, layered with exaggerated effects, compression artifacts, textural manipulations, and forced temporality, surface the materiality of both digital and analog media.
+Editing is an orchestration, sometimes finding unity, and at other times allowing disjunction to guide the final form.
+I work footage I shoot, make, find, or assemble; jump-cutting, remapping time, recomposing frames, interpolating, and choreographing motion and gesture.

 <<--